 The entrance to this taxidermy-strewn saloon is hidden behind an old phone booth inside Crif Dogs.
 Pick up the receiver and a hostess opens the back wall of the booth.
-Inside, a team of barkeeps (led by industry icon Jim Meehan) offer thoughtful cocktail creations like the frothy Sixth Street, a complex, guava-spiked mix of house-made ginger beer, a kafir-lime cordial and a pungent curry powder.
-The staff is happy to talk you through any libation on the menu, or suggest an haute dog brought in from next door.
+Inside, a team of barkeeps (led by industry icon Jim Meehan) offer thoughtful cocktail creations like the frothy Sixth Street, a complex, guava-spiked mix of house-made ginger beer, kafir-lime cordial and pungent curry powder.
+The staff is happy to talk you through any libation on the menu, or suggest one of the PDT-exclusive haute dogs brought in from next door.
 It’s that kind of dedication that makes getting in worth the effort.

 113 St. Marks Pl

 |Transport:||Subway: L to First Ave; 6 to Astor Pl|

 |Do you own this business?|

 - 5 star:4